psychoinformatics-de/rdm-course/_episodes/01-content-tracking-with-datalad.md

 ~~~
 {: .language-bash}

-If nothing is returned, you need to configure your Git
+If nothing is returned, you can set these values with:
-identity:

 ~~~
 git config --global user.name "John Doe"